-- v.
-It shall authorize services other than those of auditing to be rendered by the auditor, insofar as the rendering of such services is permitted by law and the Company's Corporate Governance Standards. - vi.
+v.
+It shall authorize services other than those of auditing to be rendered by the auditor, insofar as the rendering of such services is permitted by law and the Company's Corporate Governance Standards.

+vi.
 In the event of resignation of an auditor, the Committee shall examine the reasons behind this."

-Regarding information to the financial analysts and investment banks, the presentation of results, and other relevant documents which the Company sends, this is done for each one simultaneously after they were sent to the CNMV.
+Regarding information provided to the financial analysts and investment banks, the results presentation and other relevant documents which the Company sends, is received by these entities simultaneously after it has been sent to the CNMV.

-Specifically, in compliance with the Recommendation from the CNMV dated December 22, 2005, GAMESA proceeds to announce the findings with analysts and investors with a prior notice of at least seven workdays, indicating the expected date and time for holding the meeting, as well as, where appropriate, the technical means (teleconference, webcast) through which any interested party may follow it directly.
+Specifically, in compliance with the Recommendation from the CNMV dated December 22, 2005, regarding informative meetings with analysts, institutional investors and other professionals, SIEMENS GAMESA announces the meetings with analysts and investors with a prior notice of at least seven workdays, indicating the expected date and time of the meeting, as well as, where appropriate, the technical means (teleconference, webcast) through which any interested party may follow it live.

-The supporting documentation for the meeting is available through the Company's website (www.qamesacorp.com) a few minutes before it starts.
+The supporting documentation for the meeting is made available through the Company's website (www.gamesacorp.com) a few minutes before it starts.